unique locations in Italy

 08. The Colosseum – one of the 7 wonders of the modern world

-It is an elliptical structure built from limestone, lighter bricks, and concrete, which was used for gladiator fights and public spectacles (dramas, exhibitions of exotic animals, executions of prisoners, recreations of battles, etc) in ancient Rome.
+It is an elliptical structure built from limestone, lighter bricks and concrete, which was used for gladiator fights and public spectacles (dramas, exhibitions of exotic animals, executions of prisoners, recreations of battles, etc) in ancient Rome.
 It could hold more than 50.000 people at its maximum capacity.

-But the Colosseum’s bloodshed days are well behind it and nowadays it is one of the most visited landmarks in the world.
+However, the Colosseum’s bloodshed days are well behind it and nowadays it is one of the most visited landmarks in the world.

 The ruins of Pompeii